anthonyweidai/AndrewNg-DeepLearning/Lesson3/Week 2 Quiz - Autonomous driving (case study).md

     Which of the following statements do you agree with?
 (Check all that apply.)

-    -[] There is little risk of overfitting to the 1,000 pictures of fog so long as you are combining it with a much larger (>>1,000) of clean/non-foggy images.
+    \- [ ] There is little risk of overfitting to the 1,000 pictures of fog so long as you are combining it with a much larger (>>1,000) of clean/non-foggy images.

-    -[x] **So long as the synthesized fog looks realistic to the human eye, you can be confident that the synthesized data is accurately capturing the distribution of real foggy images, since human vision is very accurate for the problem you’re solving.**
+    \- [x] **So long as the synthesized fog looks realistic to the human eye, you can be confident that the synthesized data is accurately capturing the distribution of real foggy images, since human vision is very accurate for the problem you’re solving.**

     > If the synthesized images look realistic, then the model will just see them as if you had added useful data to identify road signs and traffic signals in a foggy weather.
 I will very likely help.